Denied Social Security Disability Claim?

 What Are the Medical Requirements for Social Security Disability?

-The SSA defines disability for the purposes of benefits as being unable to perform a "substantial gainful activity" because of a physical or mental impairment that has lasted at least 12 months or the condition is expected to last at least 12 months or result in death.
-The SSA has a List of Impairments, referred to as the Blue Book, which describes mental and physical impairments that are considered so severe they prevent you from working.
+The SSA defines disability for the purposes of benefits as being unable to perform a "substantial gainful activity" because of a physical or mental impairment that has lasted at least 12 months, or the condition is expected to last at least 12 months or result in death.
+The SSA has a List of Impairments, referred to as the Blue Book, which describes mental and physical impairments considered so severe they prevent you from working.
 However, you must meet or exceed the requirements for the condition to be considered disabled.

 What If My Condition Is Not in the Blue Book?